-- Applicants should refer to the video below for proper form when performing push-ups and sit-ups.
+- Applicants should refer to the video below for proper technique, course overview, and safety.

-- Applicants should be aware that all four components of the Physical Agility Test will be conducted in succession with only a few minutes of rest between each.
+- Applicants should be aware that all 5 stations of the Physical Agility Test will be conducted in succession with only a few minutes of rest between each.

 - Applicants should wear outdoor athletic shoes and clothing.

-Applicants must have 6 or more points to continue the application process.
+Applicants must have 6 or more points to continue in the application process.